Tequila & Sketching: A Study in Tradition

 Often, I like to sip tequila when I sketch.
 Occasionally, I share what’s in my glass.

 Hand-drawn art is exactly the same.
-The artists hand - not computer automation or AI - shape the final product and it’s this process that makes each piece unique and valuable.
+The artist's hand—not computer automation or AI—shapes the final product, and it’s this process that makes each piece unique and valuable.

 Tequila Heritage

 The Hacienda sketch (pictured here) was inspired by a photograph featured in a Mezcal Reviews article exploring the history of Hacienda de San Jose Acevedo.
-They have a shared respect for tradition, craft and history in these structures.
+They share a respect for tradition, craft, and history in these structures.

 These places weren’t designed to impress.
 They were designed to endure.

 Drawing them requires the same restraint and patience that defines traditional tequila making.
 Forcing yourself to slow down and see the details.
 Letting the structure reveal itself rather than imposing something onto it.
-Each line is deliberate and each omission intentional.
+Each line is deliberate, and each omission is intentional.

 It’s a reminder that tradition and craft matter.
-And that the most meaningful work often comes from resisting the urge to rush.
+The most meaningful work often comes from resisting the urge to rush.

 Continuing the Conversation